Jordi Folch Pi: Move to United States

 Folch is considered to be one of the founders of the chemistry of complex lipids and correlatively as well as a leader in the development of neurochemistry.
 He was one of the founders of the American Society for Neurochemistry and of the International Society for Neurochemistry.
 In 1956, Folch became the first Professor of Neurochemistry at Harvard Academy of Arts and Sciences.
 In 1978, he was elected to the United States National Academy of Sciences.
 He was also honorary professor in the Faculty of Medicine at the University of Barcelona, and was awarded honorary degrees by the University of Montpellier, France, and by the University of Chile, Santiago.
 After his retirement in 1977, he was Professor of Neurochemistry Emeritus and continued to be active as honorary biochemist at McLean Hospital until his death.

 Name

 His last name is often seen hyphenated ("Folch-Pi").
 In the Spanish tradition of providing two identifiers, he often signed with both his paternal and his maternal last names.
 When he moved to America and married, he decided to hyphenate his paternal and maternal last names, so that his children would bear his full family heritage: "Folch-Pi".
 His last names are often mispronounced "Foltsch Pie" or "Folk Pie" but the correct Catalan pronunciation is "Folk Pea".

 Personal life

-In 1945, Folch married Willa Babcock, who was also a scholar in her own right (in the field of Romance languages) and would later become the academic dean of Tufts University.
+In 1945, Folch married Willa Babcock, a manuscript curator at the Francis Countway Medical Library, and would later become the academic dean of Tufts University.
 The couple had three children.
-Folch died in Boston, Massachusetts on October 3, 1979 at 69 years of age.
+Folch died in Boston, Massachusetts on October 3, 1979, at 68 years of age.